-The entrepreneur’s start-up guide to Singapore
+The entrepreneur’s start-up guide to Singapore in 2021

 Since 2003, Healy Consultants PLC helps global entrepreneurs with their start-up business in Singapore.
 This guide was specifically written to answer frequent questions from entrepreneurs who are starting up new businesses in Singapore and need quick, simple solutions to launch their business.